cchdo/exchange/docs/common.rst

 .. warning::
   Comments may contain non-ASCII charicters, especially in proper names that may be present with data citation information.
-  If writing your own WHP-exchange reader, ensure that it can handle non-ASCII charicters or have it skip comment lines without trying to read them.
+  If writing your own WHP-exchange reader, ensure that it can handle non-ASCII UTF-8 charicters or have it skip comment lines without trying to read them.

-Parameter and Units Lines
+Parameter and Unit Lines
 -------------------------
 .. warning::
   There are additional headers specific to CTD WHP-exchange files.